srct/srctweb/README.md

 * Set up the documents with ability to download pdfs and latex files
 * Figure out intellectual property with GMU
 * Write privacy policy
-* logo image download permalinks
+* Logo image download permalinks
-* Pages 404 with appended trailing slash
 * Squirrel 404 page!
+* Use real links, not the direct file locations (yes, I know that's going to be really annoying to fix-- sorry)

 EVENTS AND MEETING NOTES
 * **note: events and meeting notes might be on the wiki page... undecided**